 Japanese civil courts have the discretion to a certain extent in determining how to proceed with the hearing procedures.
-It is noteworthy that the civil courts can make an attempt to urge the parties to engage in settlement discussions anytime during the course of the hearing procedures.
-Parties can ask the court to start settlement discussions at a time deemed appropriate during the course of the hearing procedures.
+It is noteworthy that the civil courts can make an attempt to urge the parties to engage in settlement discussions at a time deemed appropriate during the course of the hearing procedures.
+Typically, the courts tend to suggest having settlement discussions immediately before moving to witness examinations or immediately after completing witness examinations.
+Parties may also ask the court to start settlement discussions at such times.